cyccheung/ArdTutorials/README.md

 # Arduino Tutorials for Unmanned Ground Vehicle (UGV)
 These tutorials are aimed at learning how to use the modules on a UGV with the following modules:
 1. Arduino Nano
-2. Beitian-880 GPS & Compass Module
+2. Beitian-880 GPS & Compass Module (GPS is in u-blox family and compass is an HMC5883)
 3. Radio receiver and transceiver (model number unsure as of now)
 4. Sparkfun 74HC4051 Multiplexer